deeptime-ml/deeptime/docs/source/index_dimreduction.rst

         with symmetric covariances (equivalently: reversible with detailed balance)
       - * Under these assumptions (also supported by the collected data), TICA can yield better and more interpretable results than VAMP as it uses them as a prior.
+        * Algorithmically identical to EDMD, which is in practice also used for dynamics that do not fulfill detailed balance.
         * Singular values of the decomposition are also eigenvalues and relate to relaxation timescales.
         * Coherence becomes metastability.
         * Might yield biased results if the observed process contains rare events which are not sufficiently